6310682627/repo4/README.md

 # README

-A Java program that finds minimum or maximum from a set of integers.
+A Java program that perform some operations on a set of integers.

 Use command-line argument to select which operation to run.

 - `1` for finding maximum
 - `2` for findind minimum
+- `3` for findind sum

 To compile the program: